-People often think they need a business visa, when in fact, they are allowed to do the same things with a freelancer visa.
-It is recommended to set a preparation appointment with a professional in order to get an opinion on the matter.
+People often think they need an Entrepreneur visa, when in fact, they could be able to do the same things with a freelancer visa.
+We recommend you consult with a professional, in order to find the most suitable solution for you.

 Additional Working Visas

-There are three other working visas: an internship visa, a job seeking visa for qualified professionals and a job seeking visa for Graduates of German universities.
+We would like to present four additional types of work visas: a working holiday visa, an internship visa, a job seeking visa for qualified professionals and a job seeking visa for Graduates of German universities.
 Here is a short description of these visas.

-This visa is issued for a period of up to 18 months, during which you will be allowed to work with no restrictions.
+This visa is issued for a period of up to 18 months, during which you will be allowed to work with no restrictions or limitations.
 At the end of this visa, you will need to find a job in the field that you have studied in Germany.
 In order to get the visa, you will need to prove that you've finished your studies in a German university.